-- Board Charter - Culture, Governance and Nomination Committee Charter
+- Board Charter - Remuneration and Nomination Committee Charter

-2.1 Nominations Committee
+2.1 Nomination Committee

-The Culture, Governance and Nomination Committee (CGNC) manages matters relating to Culture, Governance and the composition, appointment, induction, performance review of the Board and succession planning of the Board and CEO that was previously the responsibility of the People and Remuneration Committee.
+The Remuneration and Nomination Committee (RNC) manages matters relating to Culture, Governance and the composition, appointment, induction, performance review of the Board and succession planning of the Board and CEO that was previously the responsibility of the Culture, Governance and Nomination Committee (CGNC).

-Details of the Composition, Responsibilities and membership of the Committee during FY22 are detailed below and also formalised in the Committee Charter, a copy of which is available on our website.
+Responsibilities of the RNC are formalised in the Committee Charter, a copy of which is available on our website.

-The CGNC will meet as often as is required under its Charter.
-Following each meeting, the CGNC will report to the Board on any matter that should be brought to the Board's attention and on any recommendation of the Committee that requires Board approval.

-The number of meetings held and the number of meetings attended by each Committee member during the reporting period are set out in the 2022 Annual Report.
+The RNC will meet as often as is required under its Charter.
+Following each meeting, the RNC will report to the Board on any matter that should be brought to the Board's attention and on any recommendation of the Committee that requires Board approval.
+The number of meetings held, and the number of meetings attended by each Committee member during the reporting period are set out in the 2023 Annual Report.